VKR981/React-flask-webapp/README.md

-# Project 1: Books, CS50’s Web Programming with Python and JavaScript
+## Project 1: Books, CS50’s Web Programming with Python and JavaScript

 https://react-flask-webapp.herokuapp.com

-A website where users can register/login and read/write reviews on books. using React.js for front end and Flask for backend.
+This website where users can register/login and read/write reviews on books. using React.js for front end and Flask for backend.
 Semantic UI react is used for UI, SQLAlchemy is used for CRUD operations.

 ## Home page